chronosirius/persistence/README.md

 ## Further abstraction
 Interactions-Persistence further simplifies placing objects in custom_ids using the json and allowing str, int, float, dict and list.
 The extension also encrypts custom_ids so it isn't obvious what they are doing.
 Using this ext is not only incredibly simple, but also reliable and lightweight.
 Taking a similar approach to [Enhanced](https://github.com/interactions-py/enhanced), Persistence uses `on_component` and `on_modal` listeners to identify and properly call persistent decorators.

+This is a finished project, but it is being maintained and could accept new features.
+If you feel like you could contribute, please make an issue first.
+Thanks.

 Enjoy!